How to release OriLiv (Orius insidiosus)

 How to check the quality of the predators?

 During shipment Orius tends to huddle in the middle of the tube.
-If you don’t see any movement at first, allow the shipment to come to room temperature for 1-2 hours before conducting a quality check.
+If you don’t see any movement at first, allow the shipment to come to room temperature for an hour before conducting a quality check.

 To check gently rotate bottle in a horizontal position.
-Pour a small sample on a white piece of paper and you will see Orius crawling from the pile.
+Pour a small sample on a white piece of paper and look for Orius crawling from the pile.

 How to promote establishment?

-Temp and humidity: To promote breeding Orius should be released in temperatures of 24-27°C and relative humidity of 60% or more.
+Temp and humidity: To promote breeding Orius should be released in temperatures of 25-26°C and relative humidity of 60% or more.

-Environment: Orius is a diapausing insect and becomes inactive during shorter cooler days, we don't recommend using it during winter unless additional lighting is being used.
-It needs a minimum of 12-14 hours of light to stay active and breed.
+Environment: Orius is a diapausing insect and becomes inactive during shorter cooler days unless additional lighting is provided.
+It needs a minimum of 12 hours of light to stay active.

 How to spot Orius after releasing?